 You can click on the links below to learn more information on related laws in New York.

 Need Help With A Domestic Violence Case?
-Get A Free Case Evaluation Today
+Talk to an Attorney Today

 Allegations of domestic violence are treated seriously, and rightfully so.
 If you're facing criminal charges based on allegations of domestic violence, you face not only jail time, but also the loss of access to your loved ones.
-Ensure that your rights are protected by speaking with an experienced criminal defense lawyer near you.
-Do so today and receive a free initial case review.
+Ensure that your rights are protected by speaking with an experienced New York criminal defense lawyer near you.

 Contact a qualified attorney.